verbal-autopsy-software/DHIS2_VA_program/docs/Dev-Setup.md

 - Log in with `admin` / `district` or `va-demo` as indicated in Login screen.
 - Inspect logs with `dhis_logs` or `tail -f /home/dhis/tomcat-dhis/logs/catalina.out`

-### Restore a complete database elsewhere

-- Import `db/va-dhis2-full-db.sql` into your database

 ## Modifying DHIS2 Metadata

 - Install Python 2